“There is geometry in the humming of the strings, there is music in the spacing of the spheres.”

 So then polynomial multiplication also defines multiplication of vectors?

 Not quite.
 The trouble is when you multiply two polynomials, the degree of the product polynomial is can grow without bound!
-That’s not good if we want the vector size to be fixed.
+That’s not good if we want to the vector size to be fixed.

 This is where we take inspiration from the integers mod \(p\).
 In that case, whenever we get a result bigger than \(p\), we divide it by \(p\) and use the remainder instead.
 Similarly, for polynomials we choose a “modulus” polynomial \(p(x)\) with degree \(n\).
 Whenever a polynomial has a degree greater than \(n\), we divide it by \(p(x)\) and take the remainder polynomial.
 The reason this works is that, like the integers, polynomials have a Euclidean algorithm.